seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type.md

 layout: page-ett
 ---

-There are two ways to create an Extended Metadata Type:
+There are two ways to create an Extended Metadata type:

 * [Using a SEED File](create-extended-metadata-type-with-seeds-file): Run a SEED file in the backend to define the metadata type.